 - If your skin is not too sensitive, you may be able to utilize the benefits of citrus fruit acid.
 You can apply lemon or orange juice direct to your skin, either brushing it on or just on your fingertips.
 If this seems a little strong, you can dilute it with plain water.
 Only use it on the oilier parts of your face that are actually affected by the blocked pore problem - particularly the creases at the side of your nose.

-Utilize the benefits of natural fruit enzymes!
+Utilise the benefits of natural fruit enzymes!

 - Papaya contains natural enzymes that lift off dead skin cells so applying the pulped papaya flesh to the affected areas of your skin will have an exfoliating effect, helping to clear the pores without any rubbing or friction.
-Just leave on for a few moments before rinsing off.
+Just leave it on for a few moments before rinsing off.

 - Make your own exfoliating scrub with diluted orange or lemon juice to which you have added either sea salt or sugar.
 This can be quite abrasive though so it is perhaps best for men's skin or for less sensitive parts of the body such as the back.

-How To Prevent Blocked Pores From Recurring
+How to Prevent Blocked Pores From Recurring

 In order to prevent or at least lessen the number of new skin blemishes like whiteheads, blackheads and pimples you get, you need to prevent your pores from getting clogged again.